Buckminster Fuller: World stage

 Working as a designer, scientist, developer, and writer, he continued to lecture for many years around the world.
 He collaborated at SIU with John McHale.
 In 1965, they inaugurated the World Design Science Decade (1965 to 1975) at the meeting of the International Union of Architects in Paris, which was, in Fuller's own words, devoted to "applying the principles of science to solving the problems of humanity."

 From 1972 until retiring as university professor emeritus in 1975, Fuller held a joint appointment at Southern Illinois University Edwardsville, where he had designed the dome for the campus Religious Center in 1971.
-During this period, he also held a joint fellowship at a consortium of Philadelphia-area institutions, including the University of Pennsylvania, Bryn Mawr College, Haverford College, Swarthmore College and the University City Science Center; as a result of this affiliation, the University of Pennsylvania appointed him university professor emeritus in 1975.
+During this period, he also held a joint fellowship at a consortium of Philadelphia-area institutions, including the University of Pennsylvania, Bryn Mawr College, Haverford College, Swarthmore College, and the University City Science Center; as a result of this affiliation, the University of Pennsylvania appointed him university professor emeritus in 1975.

 Fuller believed human societies would soon rely mainly on renewable sources of energy, such as solar- and wind-derived electricity.
-He hoped for an age of "omni-successful education and sustenance of all humanity".
-Fuller referred to himself as "the property of universe" and during one radio interview he gave later in life, declared himself and his work "the property of all humanity".
+He hoped for an age of "omni-successful education and sustenance of all humanity."
+Fuller referred to himself as "the property of universe" and during one radio interview he gave later in life, declared himself and his work "the property of all humanity."
 For his lifetime of work, the American Humanist Association named him the 1969 Humanist of the Year.

 In 1976, Fuller was a key participant at UN Habitat I, the first UN forum on human settlements.

 Last filmed appearance

-Fuller's last filmed interview took place on June 21, 1983, in which he spoke at Norman Foster's Royal Gold Medal for architecture ceremony.
+Fuller was interviewed on film on June 21, 1983, in which he spoke at Norman Foster's Royal Gold Medal for architecture ceremony.
 His speech can be watched in the archives of the AA School of Architecture, in which he spoke after Sir Robert Sainsbury's introductory speech and Foster's keynote address.